 - Merge Fields

-If you already know the name of the field, enter it into the Field Library search box located in the right toolbar (figure 6).
+If you already know the field’s name, enter it into the Field Library search box located in the right-hand toolbar.

 You can also enter a keyword (e.g., "Household").
-After clicking Search, a list of related fields will appear.
+After clicking Search, a list of related fields appears.
+Only fields in the Field Library display in the search results.
+For information on creating custom fields, see Creating and Editing Custom Fields.

 Select the Add icon next to the appropriate field to add it to the screen.